A toddler looking at a sticker on their forearm while peeling it off as a grown-up sits nearby.

 Step 01

-Place 1 sticker lightly on your child's forearm or shin where they can spot it without twisting far.
+Peel one easy-peel sticker from its backing and place it lightly on your child's forearm or shin where they can see it without twisting.

 "There it is."